georgeflanagin/rsync-recipes/README.md

 ```bash
 rsync [options] source destination
 ```

+The source and the destination can be on the same computer, in which case rsync behaves like cp and mv with more flexibility and greater speed.

 The source does not need to be "here."
 You can copy files to your present login location or from it, but the basic format of the command remains the same.
 In the recipes below, we will adopt the